ahmed-el-mahdy/ahmed-el-mahdy/README.md

 </p>

 - 🏢 I'm a System Admin | Cloud DevOps Engineer, 🔭 I’m currently working on Julfar Consultancy Services.
-- 👨‍💻 As I'm in love with Infrastructure Automation, CyberSecurity, Managing Servers, Vm-Horizon, AWS Archtecture, and writing DevOps code to build and automate the whole project at all stages
+- 👨‍💻 As I'm in love with Infrastructure Automation, CyberSecurity, Managing Servers, Vm-Horizon, AWS Architecture, and writing DevOps code to build and automate the whole project at all stages
 - 🌱 I’m currently learning more about DevOps Tools and Automating Tools, Cybersecurity, and Python🐍.
 - 💬 Ask me about my experience with Network Operations, Server Management, Active Directory, Linux Server, and cybersecurity knowledge.
 - ⚡ Fun Fact: I'm a Learner challenger and I like to get challenged, as well as gaming Challenges 😄.